matomo-org/plugin-LoginLdap/README.md

 ### Specifying Fallback Servers

 LoginLdap v3.0.0 and greater supports specifying multiple LDAP servers to use.
-If connecting to a server fails, the other servers are used as fallbacks.
+If connecting to one server fails, the other servers are used as fallbacks.

-You can enter fallback servers by adding new servers at the bottom of the _Manage > LDAP Users_ page.
+You can enter fallback servers by adding new servers at the bottom of the _Settings > LDAP_ page.

 ### Filtering Users in LDAP